The-War-Project/Docs/Kraak de Code/Coderc.md

     }
   }

-  //Check if the battery voltage is high enough >5V if(analogRead(batteryPin)<0.45){
+  //Check if the battery voltage is high enough >5V (don't forget we used a voltage divider) if(analogRead(batteryPin)<0.45){
     digitalWrite(batteryLed, HIGH);
   }